Build queries with QueryExpression

 Query expressions are used in methods that retrieve more than one record, such as the IOrganizationService.RetrieveMultiple method, in messages that perform an operation on a result set specified by a query expression, such as BulkDeleteRequest and when the ID for a specific record is not known.

 In addition, there is a new attribute on the organization entity,

 true, a limit is imposed on quick find queries.
 If a user provides search criteria in quick find that is not selective enough, the system detects this and stops the search.
 This supports a faster form of quick find and can make a big performance difference.

 Don’t retrieve all attributes in a query because of the negative effect on performance.
 This is particularly true if the query is used as a parameter to an update request.
 In an update, if all attributes are included this sets all field values, even if they are unchanged, and often triggers cascaded updates to child records.

-There are two additional ways to create queries to retrieve records from Dynamics 365.
-FetchXML, the proprietary Dynamics 365 query language, can be used to perform some queries by using XML-based queries.
+There are two additional ways to create queries to retrieve records from Dynamics 365 for Customer Engagement apps.
+FetchXML, the proprietary Dynamics 365 for Customer Engagement apps query language, can be used to perform some queries by using XML-based queries.
 For more information, see Building Queries with FetchXML.
 You can also use .NET Language-Integrated Query (LINQ) to write queries.
 More information: Build Queries with LINQ (.NET Language-Integrated Query).

 To save a query, you can convert it to FetchXML by using the QueryExpressionToFetchXmlRequest and save it as a saved view by using the